Celebrate St Patrick’s Day all year round and give your newborn the luck of the Irish with a gorgeous Gaelic name.

 With choices like Finn, Tara, Eoin and Saoirse, some monikers are simple to pronounce, others are easy to love and all are inspiring parents the world over.

-Here are 29 Irish baby names for your little leprechaun.
+Here are 29 Irish names for little leprechauns.

 Aiden: Watch out, world because this unisex (but usually boy’s) name means ‘little and fiery’.
 On-theme variations are Aidan, Aidyn and Ayden.